Skip to main content

 Configuration

-Step 1: Generate API Key
+Step 1: Create a Coralogix API Key

 1. Log in to your Coralogix dashboard

-3. Click Generate New Key
+3. Click + Team Key (bottom right)

-5. Copy the generated key
+6. Copy the API key

 Step 2: Identify Your Domain